Speak To a Risk Management Consultant

 Our goal is to educate healthcare professionals on the legal requirements of having properly implemented human resources practices, and in teaching them how important this practice – is often overlooked or is improperly carried by management–can be the source of huge liability risks.

-Web enabled in nature, and available in real time, DentalMax offers Clinical Records, it offers Facilities Management, it offers Payment Management, and it also offers a robust Back Office operation enabling Billing, Accounting and Financial Reporting.
+Web enabled in nature, and available in real time, DentalMax offers Clinical Records with word recognition capabilities for clinical notes, internal notes and narrative reports elaboration; it offers Facilities Management, it offers Payment Management, and it also offers a robust Back Office operation integrating Billing, Accounting and Financial Reporting; available through a simple internet connection on just about any internet ready device, no special equipment is ever required, you can manage your practice(s) from the palm of your hand.

-Available through a simple internet connection on just about any internet ready device, no special equipment is ever required, it directly integrates with your present X-Ray system, there’s no further need for system back-ups, there’s no longer a need for merchant accounts or credit card terminals, there’s no more loss of data due to power outages or other irregularities, there’s no more patient data stored on local computers, there are no more HIPPA nor OSHA violations.
+DentalMax directly integrates with your present X-Ray system, there is no further need for daily system’s back-ups; there is no longer a need for merchant accounts or credit card terminals, there is no more loss of data due to power outages or other irregularities, there’s no more patient data stored on local computers; significantly reducing the potential for HIPPA security breaches.
+HIPAA and OSHA compliance Administrative Requirements are integrated as well, reducing non-compliance issues and violations’ probabilities.

-DentalMax is without a doubt, the ultimate path to a successful, compliant, automated practice.
+DentalMax is without a doubt, the ultimate path to a successful, compliant, automated dental practice.
+The best part is the price.

 Here are some of the Clinical Records highlights: